iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 # Getting Started With R .

 ## Introduction
- R is a programming language and software environment for statical computing and graphics supported by the R foundation.
-R is not like a general-purpose programming language like Java, C, because it was created by statisticians as an active environment.
-Interactivity is the critical characteristic that allows R to explore our data.
-It is also a programming language and development environment for statistical testing and graphical testing.
-Each statistical testing is either linear, non-linear modeling, classification or many more.
-Different types of the plot are required while doing data analysis.
-In order to run R, we will use IDE(according to Wikipedia an integrated development environment(IDE) is a software application that provides comprehensive facilities to the programmer for software development).
-The core component which is required for every R program is BaseR.
-These core components contain only the code importing bits that run our code successfully.
+R is a programming language and software environment for statistical computing and graphics supported by the R Foundation.
+Unlike general-purpose programming languages like Java and C, R was created by statisticians as an interactive environment.
+Interactivity is a critical characteristic that allows R to explore data effectively.
+It serves as both a programming language and a development environment for statistical and graphical analysis, covering various statistical testing approaches, including linear and non-linear modeling, classification, and more.
+During data analysis, different types of plots are often required.

+To run R, we typically use an Integrated Development Environment (IDE), which is a software application that provides comprehensive facilities for software development, according to Wikipedia.
+The core component required for every R program is Base R, which contains the essential code segments necessary to successfully run our code.

 ## History About R
-Bell labs develops s language in 1976.
-In 1993 Ross Lhaka and Robert Gentleman created R in New-Zealand.
-R became a free source in 1995.
-R version 1.0.0 is released in 2000 to the public.
-IDE Rstdio is release in 2011.
+Bell Labs developed the S language in 1976.
+In 1993, Ross Ihaka and Robert Gentleman created R in New Zealand.
+R became open source in 1995.
+R version 1.0.0 was released to the public in 2000.
+The RStudio IDE was released in 2011.

 ## Drawback
-* R is build by using `S`.
-If we want to build apps R probabily one be our choice.
+- R is built using `S`.
+If we want to build apps, R is probably one of our choices.
-* The object that we work must be strored in memory and working with fetch data set can queckly
+- The objects that we work with must be stored in memory, and working with large datasets can quickly become a challenge.

 ## Installing and Setting up R in your Windows
 ### Step 1: Downloading installation file